 TomTom joins the OpenStreetMap Foundation as its first Platinum Member

 TomTom recently announced that it’s supporting the OpenStreetMap Foundation (OSMF) as a Platinum Member.
-Last year, the geolocation company explained the instrumental role that OpenStreetMap (OSM) data is playing in its efforts to build the smartest map on the planet via the TomTom Maps Platform.
+Last year, the geolocation company explained the instrumental role that OpenStreetMap (OSM) data is playing in its efforts to build the smartest map on the planet via the TomTom Orbis Maps.
 Its latest move further affirms the company’s commitment to the global OSM project.

 TomTom is contributing €20,000 to the OSMF as the first corporate OSM member to join the foundation at the Platinum level.